forestobservatory/cfo-api/README.md

 python setup.py install
 ```

 Once the library is installed, you should be able to load the `cfo` module in python.
-Instatiate the `firetower` class to begin working with the Forest Observatory API.
+Instatiate the `API` class to begin working with the Forest Observatory API.

 ```python
 import cfo